HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 **Docker daemon fails to start**

 - Ensure your OS meets the requirements for Docker Desktop.
-Docker requires Windows 10 Pro/Enterprise x64 or macOS 10.13+
+Docker requires Windows 10 Pro/Enterprise x64 or macOS 10.13+ .
 - On Linux, ensure Docker engine is installed and the service is running.
-Check status with `systemctl status docker`
+Check status with: `systemctl status docker`
 - Confirm your user is in the `docker` group to avoid permission errors.

 **Cannot pull Docker images**

 - Verify internet connection and proxy settings.
 Docker needs access to Docker Hub.
 - If authentication errors occur, re-enter Docker Hub credentials in Docker Desktop settings or `~/.docker/config.json`.
-- For GitHub Package Registry images, ensure you are logged in with `docker login docker.pkg.github.com`
+- For GitHub Package Registry images, ensure you are logged in with: `docker login docker.pkg.github.com`

 **Docker command not found**